SeanFeldman/Blog/reading-metrics-for-azure-service-bus/reading-metrics-for-azure-service-bus.md

 | Throttled Requests (Preview) | ThrottledRequests |
 | User Errors (Preview) | UserErrors |

-To retrieve all metrics, the following code can be used:
+To retrieve all metrics available for a resource, the following code can be used:

 ```c#
 var metricDefinitions = await metricsClient.MetricDefinitions.ListAsync(resourceId);